ltzmax/maxcogs/README.md

 `[p]cog install maxcogs <cog name you want>`

 ## cogs
+`ping`
-`ping` reply with latency
+reply with latency

+`pokeseries`
-`pokeseries` is a cog i made myself for the pokemon releated bots with displays about seasons and movies. it has aliases with `poke<number>` and `pokem<number>` there are 22 seasons and 18 movies.
+this is a cog i made myself for the pokemon releated bots with displays about seasons and movies. it has aliases with `poke<number>` and `pokem<number>` there are 22 seasons and 18 movies.

 ----------------------------------------------------------------
 ## credits: